whitneyburton/portfolios/students/1508/matt_rooney/20151120-matt-rooney-m2.markdown

 * Gave a lightning talk on Plasma Torch Recycling
 * Throughout Module 2 I tried to be more confident and inspire more confidence in my cohort-mates and the 1510'ers on a regular basis.
 I really enjoyed getting to know Hector and Beth, my 1510 posse-mates, and tried to lend them a hand when I could.
 * I also did more dishes this time around.
 And made lots of coffee.
+*

+### Notes

+* Was able to fucus more and be more productive.
+* Feeling more confident in programming skills
+* Testing was poor for traffic spy but made a point to focus on it going forward.
+* Learned TDD was important.
+Still room to improve
+* Does a good job trying to reach out to other cohorts, but would like to still improve.
+* Find a mentor!

+### Outcome

+Pass